fivetran/dbt_google_play_source/README.md

 ## (Optional) Step 4: Additional Configurations
 ### Change the Build Schema
-By default, this package builds the Google Play staging models within a schema titled (<target_schema> + `_stg_google_play`) in your target database.
+By default, this package builds the Google Play staging models within a schema titled (<target_schema> + `_google_play_source`) in your target database.
 If this is not where you would like your staging Google Play data to be written to, add the following configuration to your root `dbt_project.yml` file:

 ```yml
 models: